thinklearndo/garagedooropennotifier/HardwareAssembly.md

 ![U2 Orientation](images/U2_orientation.jpg)

-Once those are soldered on, clip off the excess pins.
+Once those are soldered on, clip off the excess.

 ## Soldering on the Capacitors